-Less than an hour later a black Ford Expedition was involved in a fatal head-on collision on Highway 17 near Arnprior that killed 50-year-old Brian Casey of Ottawa.
+Less than an hour later a black Ford Expedition was involved in a fatal head-on collision on Highway 17 near Arnprior that killed 50-year-old Bryan Casey of Ottawa.
 Casey was on his way home after working that night in Chalk River, Ont.

 Mesic was not able to positively identify the woman she saw as Natsis, and she said police never showed her Natsis in a lineup photo.

 Earlier in the trial Crazy Horse waitress Laura Bateman testified she served a woman matching Natsis' description two eight-ounce glasses of Chardonnay and an order of chicken wings but said the woman did not appear intoxicated.

 Bateman was also unable to identify Natsis in the courtroom.